karajimys/Topic-on-Macroeconomics-2020/README.md

 Folders
 =============
-1. Lesson 4.3.2020 - Data Management:
+1. Lesson 4.3.2020 - Data Management:<br/>
--Intro in Data Management in Stata.html [file used in the lesson] -Introduction to Data Management.do [do-file with the code used in the lesson]
+-Intro in Data Management in Stata.html [file used in the lesson]<br/>
+-Introduction to Data Management.do [do-file with the code used in the lesson]<br/>

-Extras:
+Extras: <br/>
--Intro in Data Management in Stata.html
+-Intro in Data Management in Stata.html<br/>

--Graphs in Stata.html
+-Graphs in Stata.html<br/>

-Files2019:
+Files2019: <br/>

 -Older Files used in the course